 - Equipment: As we pointed out already, transportation and supplies are the main expenses you are faced with, but equipment and equipment rentals can add up as well.
 If you own your own equipment or have access to free cleaning equipment and cleaning agents, you will see that rental prices add up.
 Be sure to shop around to find the best place to rent from or you can refrain from using special equipment until your cleaning business is more established.

 - Technology: Connecteam’s cleaning business app is the leading mobile-first solution that offers everything under one roof.
 From efficient, real-time communication with your team to scheduling jobs, receiving reports from the field, tracking staff hours, onboarding new hires, and even ensuring compliance.
 You might think all these robust features would cost an arm and a leg but that’s where you’re wrong.
-Connecteam doesn’t charge per user, instead, everything is available at a fixed monthly price starting at just $39/month.
+Connecteam doesn’t charge for each user, instead, everything is available at a fixed monthly price starting at just $39/month for up to 50 users.
 Or you can get started with the free for life plan!

 What other features are available on the Connecteam cleaning business app that allows you to grow your business?